 How To Handle Excessive Sweating

-If you’ve always been a heavy sweater, you may have primary focal hyperhidrosis.
-The treatments listed above in this article may give you some some ideas for how to manage your sweat.
-There are many strategies to manage your hyperhidrosis athome or use alternative methods to treat symptoms if you feel like traditional medical approaches are not for you.
+If you’ve always been a heavy sweater, you likely have primary focal hyperhidrosis.
+The treatments listed above in this article can give you some ideas for how to manage your sweat.
+There are many strategies to manage your hyperhidrosis at home or use alternative methods to treat symptoms if you feel like traditional medical approaches are not for you.

 - Nordqvist, C. (2017, December 21).
 Hyperhidrosis: Symptoms, causes, diagnosis, and treatment.
 Retrieved May 14, 2018, from https://www.medicalnewstoday.com/articles/182130.php